peteroupc/peteroupc.github.io/colorgen.md

   takes into account the relative proportions of the pigments or colors in the mixture, and
 3. converting the mixed reflectance curve to an RGB color.<sup>[(33)](#Note33)</sup>

-For convenience, the `WGM` method below computes the weighted geometric mean of one or more numbers, where `values` is a list of values (for example, reflectances of several curves at the same wavelength), and `weights` is a list of those values' corresponding weights (for example, mixing proportions of those curves).
+For convenience, the `WGM` method below computes the weighted geometric mean of one or more numbers, where `values` is a list of values (for example, reflectance factors of several curves at the same wavelength), and `weights` is a list of those values' corresponding weights (for example, mixing proportions of those curves).

     METHOD WGM(values, weights)
         if size(values)!=size(weights): return error